yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_deploy_a_catalog.rst

                        | The connectors and VDAs will be hosted in this subscription.
 AzureResourceGroup     | [Required] The Azure Resource group where the VNET resides.
 AzureVNet              | [Required] The Azure VNET to be used for this catalog.
 Ensure that
-                       | this VNET has connectivity to your domain and to the internet.
+                       | this VNET has connectivity to your domain and to the Internet.
 AzureSubnet            | [Required] The Azure subnet to be used for this catalog.
 =====================  ==========================================================================